 The Deutsches Museum (German museum) in Munich is one of the largest science and technology museums in the world.

-The museum was founded in 1903 and is located on its current site, on an island on the river Isar, since 1925; the museum has been renovated and enlarged many times, also due extensive damages occurred during the World War Two.
+The museum was founded in 1903 and is located on its current site, on an island on the river Isar, since 1925; the museum has been renovated and enlarged many times, also due to extensive damages that occurred during World War Two.

-At the museum a library, a shop, five cafés and a self-service restaurant are available to the visitors.
-Although mostly accessible, not every section of the museum is accessible to wheelchair users.
+The museum includes a library, a shop, five cafés, and a self-service restaurant.
+Although mostly accessible, not all sections of the museum are accessible to wheelchair users.

-The museum also has two satellite branches in Munich; the Flugwerft Schleißheim, housed in a former airbase and focused on aircraft and the Deutsches Museum Verkehrszentrum, dedicated to land transports.
+The museum also has two satellite branches in Munich; the Flugwerft Schleißheim, housed in a former airbase and focused on aircraft, and the Deutsches Museum Verkehrszentrum, dedicated to land transport.

 Photos: Deutsches Museum

 How our readers rate this museum (you can vote)